pablogd-hashi/hashistack-gcp/README.md

 - Monitoring and observability (Prometheus, Grafana, Traefik)
 - Multi-datacenter capabilities with cluster peering
 - Admin partitions for multi-tenancy
+- Secure access to infrastructure with HashiCorp Boundary
-- Infrastructure automation with HashiCorp Boundary
+- Infrastructure automation with Consul-Terraform-Sync (CTS)

 **⚠️ For demo and PoC purposes only - not for production use**